MatchPatern/source/door.md

 🎲 **Next dot:** close your eyes.
 Scroll.
 Stop.
 Open.
 That's your dot.
 Eat it.
 Come back.

-🍪 **Dots eaten this session:** ___
+🍪 **Dots this session:** ___
+🍪 **Total dots:** ___

 🤔 What's a "dot"?
 Anything that catches you.
 A phrase, a question, a feeling.
 No wrong answers.

 No quizzes.
 No pressure.
 Just dots.

-⚡ POWER PELLETS
+⚡ POWER PELLETS — every 10 dots, look here:

-Every 10 dots, ask yourself:

-• After 10: What's one thing I noticed that I didn't expect?
+• 10 dots: What didn't I expect?
-• After 20: What's one question that won't leave?
+• 20 dots: What question won't leave?
-• After 30: Who's reading this right now?
+• 30 dots: Who's reading this? (answer: you. always you.)
-• After 40: Am I performing or being?
+• 40 dots: Am I performing or being?
+• 50 dots: The chicken nods.

 ---